 Refugees are identified by the United Nations High Commissioner on Refugees or the U.S. Department of State and are processed for admission by the U.S. Citizen and Immigration Services.
 The U.S. State Department contracts with national voluntary agencies to arrange travel and initial resettlement in the U.S. The voluntary agencies work through local affiliates to accomplish resettlement in various states including Florida.

 Refugee Services applies for federal grants, from the U.S. Office of Refugee Resettlement, to fund services.
 Grant funds are expended through contracts with providers obtained through state competitive procurement procedures or exemptions.
-The Program manages 62 community provider contracts and funds cash and medical assistance for eight months from the refugee's date of arrival to the U.S, totaling more than $80 million in federal aid to eligible clients.
+The Program manages over 40 community provider contracts and funds cash and medical assistance for eight months from the refugee's date of arrival to the U.S, totaling more than $80 million in federal aid to eligible clients.

 The State Program Office for Refugee Services is located in Miami.